Useful Notes: Prehistoric Life Mammals

 An overview about Hominids: Prehistoric Hominoids

 - Until he extends the circle of compassion to all living things, man will not himself find peace.
 That's why the closest human ancestors are at the bottom of this page dedicated to Mammals.
-Technically a subset of Primates, hominids is a group of animals somewhat controversial to talk about, for obvious ethical reasons: so we'll talk only about those which were not clearly human, and let's end our Time Travel with australopithecines.
+Technically a subset of Primates, hominids is a group of animals somewhat controversial to talk about, at least amongst the religious.
 The hominid group itself fluctuates in definition, going from all beings closer to us that to chimps, to all things closer to us that to baboons; the most widely accepted use includes the great apes; that's is, all beings closer to us that to gibbons, and that's the one to be used here.
 Anyway, this family split off from gibbons about 15 million years ago, and not long after, it split off in two main branches: The Asian branch, nowadays made up of the 2 species of orangutan; and the African branch, which includes gorillas, chimps and us.
 Focusing in that latter branch, the branch gorillas belong to splits off from the main branch 7 million years ago, and the chimp branch splits from the branch that would lead to us shortly after.
 That latter branch was subject to selective pressure due to having to adapt to the harshed savannah environment: The 2 modern chimp species split from each other at roughly the same time our branch split from Lucy (see below).

 Between a Bigfoot and a Silverback: Gigantopithecus